REDMedis/REDM-Regulations/DSS-Organize-Form-eng.md

-### 2.2 Sub - Department
+### 2.2 Sub-Department

 #### 2.2.1 Sub-Department Establishment

-Base on the work or member advise at present stage, the studio may consider establishing a new sub-Department.
+Base on the work or member advice at present stage, the studio may consider establishing a new sub-Department.

 Any member of the department have the right to propose establishing a new sub-department, affiliating to this department.